vero-nika-2828/yasmin-jas-photography/README.md

 ## Aknowledgement

-I would like to aknowledge following peole who helped me along the way in completing this project:
+I would like to thank to following people who helped me along the way in completing this project:
 * My Code Institute mentor, Mitko Bachvarov, for his valuable advice and comprehensive guidance
-* My tutor for being so patient with me and being there for me everytime I had some questions
+* My tutor for being so patient with me and being there for me every time I had any questions
 * Fellow Code Institue students and staff for taking time to answer my questions on Slack
 * Oisin from Tutor support for helping me with an issue I came across in my project
+* My family and friends for giving me moral support and all their patience